idvorkin/idvorkin.github.io/_d/don-juan2.md

 ### Knowledge of Death is Strength

-- Death is always an arms length away - Remember this every day.
+- Death is always an arm's length away - Remember this every day.
 - How can you feel important, when you see graveyards are filled with "important men"
 - Because you'll die soon, will these petty thoughts matter?
 - When you think something is going wrong - ask death if it matters.
 It'll say nope, not compared to death.